In humans, malignant melanoma is the deadliest form of skin cancer, but can dogs get melanoma?

 If you suspect there may be an issue, promptly schedule a vet appointment.

-Some melanomas can be diagnosed with a fine needle aspiration, a procedure in which your vet inserts a needle into the tumor or lesion and draws out some cells.
+Some melanomas can be diagnosed with fine needle aspiration, a procedure in which your vet inserts a needle into the tumor or lesion and draws out some cells.
 This may require sedation.

 Sometimes a biopsy is required.
 Your vet will remove a small piece of tissue and send it to the laboratory for a pathologist to determine a definitive diagnosis.
 Biopsies require anesthesia.
 Biopsy results can also tell your vet if the melanoma may spread to other organs.